Back to Wyoming

 What This Bill Does

-• Changes the deadline to apply for the property tax exemption to March 1 each year.
+• Changes the deadline to apply for the homeowner tax exemption to March 1 each year.

-• Limits the exemption amount to the first $3 million in fair market value of the homeowner’s primary residence.
+• Limits the exemption to only cover the first $3 million of a home's fair market value.

-• Allows homeowners to keep claiming the exemption by confirming their eligibility with the assessor's office every year before March 1.
+• Requires homeowners to confirm their eligibility with the assessor’s office every year by March 1 to maintain the exemption.

-• Prevents a homeowner from getting both this long-term exemption and another property tax exemption if voters pass one through an initiative.
+• Prevents homeowners from getting both this long-term homeowner tax exemption and another similar exemption.

 Who It Names or Affects